timothy/fcmElectronPush/README.md

 <a name="e2e-testing"></a>
 ### Running End-to-End Tests

-The `angular-seed` app comes with end-to-end tests, again written in [Jasmine][jasmine].
+The end-to-end tests are written in [Jasmine][jasmine].
 These tests are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.